-- Our Video ad units have a configurable countdown timer that informs users of when the skip button will appear.
+- Our Video ad units have a configurable countdown timer informing users of when they can skip the ad.
 By default, the SDK presents a Skip button after 7 seconds.
-This setting is configurable at the application level, by AOL.
+Configure this setting at the application level.
 The longer you delay the skip button - therefore increasing completion rates - the more valuable your video inventory is.

 A static interstitial ad is a full screen ad unit that is typically presented at a logical break within an application.
-You can show an interstitial between levels of a game, after a user clicks on an article, or as a user navigates between sections of your application.
+The best times to show an interstitial ad are: between levels of a game, after a user clicks on an article, or as a user navigates between sections of your application.
 Interstitial ad units tend to have better user engagement (higher CTRs) than banner ads, and typically deliver higher eCPMs.

 - Standard interstitial ad unit sizes are 320x480 (portrait) and 480x320 (landscape) on a phone and 768x1024 (portrait) and 1024x768 (landscape) on tablets.
 Interstitial ad units tend to have better user engagement (higher CTRs) than banner ads, and typically deliver higher eCPMs.

-The ONE by AOL: Mobile platform supports accessing and mediating native demand through the ONE by AOL: Mobile Marketplace, our direct ad network demand, and by integrating the Facebook Ad Network SDK into your application.
+The ONE by AOL: Mobile platform supports accessing and mediating native demand through our Marketplace, our direct ad network demand, and by integrating with third-parties partners (such as Facebook Ad Network or OpenX).